Don't Stop the Multi-Party! On Generating Synthetic Written Multi-Party Conversations with Constraints: Evaluation Framework

 \subsection{Interaction Structure Analysis}

-To describe and quantify the structural complexity of interactions in the generated MPCs, we compute a series of network metrics, focusing on node-level properties, dyads (pairs of nodes) and triads (triplets of nodes), according to standard practices in interaction network analysis \cite{pauksztat2011speaks, felmlee2021dyads}.
-Following \citet{penzo-etal-2024-llms}, we represent MPC interactions with an \textit{unweighted undirected graph} $G_{u}$ and a \textit{weighted directed graph} $G_d$.
+To describe and quantify the structural complexity of interactions in the generated WMPCs, we compute a series of network metrics, focusing on node-level properties, dyads (pairs of nodes) and triads (triplets of nodes), according to standard practices in interaction network analysis \cite{pauksztat2011speaks, felmlee2021dyads}.
+Following \citet{penzo-etal-2024-llms}, we represent WMPC interactions with an \textit{unweighted undirected graph} $G_{u}$ and a \textit{weighted directed graph} $G_d$, where the weight of an edge corresponds to the number of messages sent in the direction of the edge.

 To measure the average activity of a node in the conversation, we compute two metrics.
 First, the \textbf{Average Degree Centrality} in $G_u$, denoted as $deg_{avg}(G_{u})$, represents the average number of speakers each participant interacts with, regardless of direction.
 Second, the \textbf{Average Out-going Degree} in $G_d$, denoted as $outdeg_{avg}(G_{d})$, captures the average number of speakers each participant interacts with having a specific direction.
 Figure \ref{fig:struct_metrics} provides a visual representation of $deg_{avg}(G_{u})$ (graph A) and $outdeg_{avg}(G_{d})$ (graph B).
 Both averages are computed across all the nodes in the conversation and normalized according to their maximum possible values.